Lysander/snippets/Mono/SoapXmlMessages/README.md

 -------------

-If you use a SOAP webservice, you might be interested in knowing, what XML data is really generated and sent by your application.
-To be more precise by the framework, that one uses to deal with SOAP services.
+If you use a SOAP webservice, you might be interested in knowing, what XML data is really generated and sent by your application, to be more precise by the framework, that one uses to deal with SOAP services.

 (Please ignore all these awful tutorials on the net, where people show how